-National lockdown with schools closed except for children of key workers and vulnerable children or children with an EHCP.
+If there were another national lockdown with schools closed except for children of key workers and vulnerable children or children with an EHCP, this would be our remote learning offer.

 EY and Year One: